Incline Chest Fly Machine Overview

 How to do:

-- Movement: Keeping a slight bend in your elbows, exhale and bring the handles or levers together in front of you.
+- Keeping a slight bend in your elbows, exhale and bring the handles or levers together in front of you.
 Focus on using your chest muscles to perform the movement.
 Visualize hugging a large tree as you bring your arms together.

-- Return: Inhale and slowly reverse the movement, bringing your arms back to the starting position in a controlled manner.
+- Inhale and slowly reverse the movement, bringing your arms back to the starting position in a controlled manner.
 Ensure a smooth and controlled motion without locking out your elbows.

-- Repeat: Aim for a specific number of repetitions and sets, considering a weight that challenges your muscles without compromising your form.
+- Aim for a specific number of repetitions and sets, considering a weight that challenges your muscles without compromising your form.

 Form Tips: